ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: Comparisons with SOTAs

 In this section, we evaluate the robustness of \methodname under the wild test scenarios as established by SAR~\citep{niu2023sar}, which simulate practical TTA scenarios in real-world applications, including 1) \textbf{{online imbalanced label distribution shifts}}: the samples in a non-i.i.d. data stream come in class order (\textbf{in Table~\ref{tab:imagenet-c-label-shift}}), 2) \textbf{{mixed distribution shifts}}: the samples in online data stream are obtained from a mixture of 15 corruption types (a total of 15$\times$50,000 images) in ImageNet-C, \ie, a prolonged TTA scenario with multiple concurrent shifts (\textbf{in Table~\ref{tab:imagenet-c-mix-shift}}), and 3) \textbf{{batch size = 1}}: the samples come one-by-one due to the scarcity of data in online streams (\textbf{in Table~\ref{tab:imagenet-c-bs1}}).
 Compared to SAR, we extend the evaluations using more models, including ViT-Small, ConvNeXt-Tiny, and Swin-Tiny.

-From the results, we have the following general observations: 1) \textit{Sensitivity on model choice:} While sample selection methods like DeYO perform competitively on ResNet50-GN and ViT-Base, they remain unstable and \textit{sensitive to model choices}, particularly with weaker models where pseudo labels are highly unreliable, \eg, the accuracy of~0.1\% (DeYO) \textit{vs.} 26.5\% (\methodname) on \textit{noise} corruptions with ViT-Small under the label shift scenario in Table~\ref{tab:imagenet-c-label-shift}, and SAR and COME also fail to perform TTA (worse than NoAdapt) on Swin-Tiny under mixed shifts in Table~\ref{tab:imagenet-c-mix-shift}; 2) \textit{Sensitivity on test scenario choice:} For example, compared to results in Table~\ref{tab:imagenet-c-label-shift} under label shifts, DeYO's performance drops significantly on Swin-Tiny under TTA with a single sample in Table~\ref{tab:imagenet-c-bs1}, \eg, 46.8\%$\rightarrow$35.3\% regarding the accuracy on \textit{digital} corruptions.
+From the results, we have the following general observations: 1) \textit{Sensitivity on model choice:} While sample selection methods like DeYO perform competitively on ResNet50-GN and ViT-Base, they remain unstable and \textit{sensitive to model choices}, particularly with weaker models where pseudo labels are highly unreliable, \eg, the accuracy of~0.1\% (DeYO) \textit{vs.} 26.5\% (\methodname) on

+\textit{noise} corruptions with ViT-Small under the label shift scenario in Table~\ref{tab:imagenet-c-label-shift}, and SAR and COME also fail to perform TTA (worse than NoAdapt) on Swin-Tiny under mixed shifts in Table~\ref{tab:imagenet-c-mix-shift}; 2) \textit{Sensitivity on test scenario choice:} For example, compared to results in Table~\ref{tab:imagenet-c-label-shift} under label shifts, EATA's performance drops significantly on Swin-Tiny under TTA with a single sample in Table~\ref{tab:imagenet-c-bs1}, \eg, 32.9\%$\rightarrow$25.3\% regarding the accuracy on \textit{blur} corruptions.
 This highlights the instability in prior methods and that achieving \textit{robust TTA across diverse architectures and test scenarios remains highly non-trivial}; 3) Our \methodname is simple yet effective. \methodname neither relies on careful sample selection strategies as in SAR or DeYO, nor requires source data as in EATA, and it achieves consistently stable and high performance across models and scenarios, markedly outperforming prior methods, \eg, 52.9\% (\methodname) \textit{vs.} 38.8\% (SAR) in terms of average accuracy under label shifts in Table~\ref{tab:imagenet-c-label-shift}, and an average gain of +8.5\% over DeYO under the batch size of 1 in Table~\ref{tab:imagenet-c-bs1}, suggesting our effectiveness.